Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit

 \subsection{Asymptotic Optimality of the Parallel GLRT}

 In order to prove the optimality of the parallel GLRT, we need to provide a \emph{lower bound} on the sample complexity of any $\delta$-correct algorithm.
-To provide lower bound it is quite common to rely on a \emph{change of distribution} argument.
+Let us emphasize that we are not interested in minimax lower bounds (see e.g. \cite{tsyb08np}), but in problem-dependent lower bounds providing, for any (reasonable) algorithm, the minimal number of samples necessary to take a decision with the right precision and risk \emph{for each possible value of the parameters}.
+Such a result is typically obtained by a \emph{change of distribution} argument.

 A change of distribution consists in relating the probability of an event $C$ under two different probability distributions.
 It is well-known that for any event $C\in\cF_t$,

 where $L_t(\mu,\lambda)$ denotes the log-likelihood ratio of the observations: